 "Ancestry" refers to the former generations of a person's family.

-- KL42.
-In cases where you know the Head/Wife/"Wife" is an immigrant and could not have served in the U.S. military, you may verify rather than ask this question. - KL44.
-A GED ("General Equivalency Diploma") means Head/Wife/"Wife" took an exam to earn a diploma that is the equivalent of a high school diploma.
+KL42.
+In cases where you know the Head/Wife/"Wife" is an immigrant and could not have served in the U.S. military, you may verify rather than ask this question.